-OIA is headed by Vice President for International Affairs and is composed of two Associate Vice Presidents for International Affairs.
-The organization is divided into five units: the Division of Academic Exchange, Division of International Admissions, Division of International and Cross-strait Services, Division of Project Administration, and Division of Industry Cooperation to promote various businesses.
+OIA is headed by Vice Presidents for International Affairs and is composed of two Associate Vice Presidents for International Affairs.
+The organization is divided into five units: the Division of Academic Exchange, Division of International Admissions, Division of Overseas Student Affairs, Division of Administration, and Division of Industry Cooperation to promote various businesses.
 The main responsibilities of each group are as follows:

 - Division of Academic Exchange: Contractual arrangements with overseas universities and academic institutions, visitor reception, participation in international education exhibitions, incoming exchange students, short-term postgraduate applications, student exchanges abroad, dual degrees, internships, and short-term research applications and scholarships.

 - Division of International Admissions: Enrollment and applications for foreign degree-seeking students, applications and issuance for foreign student scholarships, and issuance and applications of Mainland Chinese student scholarships.

 - Division of Overseas Student Affairs: Overseas student guidance and short-term international courses.

 - Division of Industry Cooperation: Overseas student internships and employment counseling.